Sudan army calls on ex-soldiers to re-enlist, sporadic fighting persists | Law-Order

 Sudan's army called on Friday for reservists and retired soldiers to re-enlist, a move seemingly aimed at expanding its numbers amid a deadly conflict with a rival paramilitary and one that may fuel fighting despite a truce.
 The army initially said all retired soldiers and able men should arm themselves for self-defence, but later clarified this to call on former soldiers to present themselves at their nearest military base.

-It was not clear from the statement whether the army regarded the summons as compulsory or voluntary.
-Sudan has military service but the wording of the statement appeared to suggest that only former full-time soldiers were included.
-The move comes as Saudi Arabia and the United states said the warring sides were complying better with a ceasefire that the two countries had brokered and are monitoring, despite reports of sporadic fighting in Khartoum and elsewhere.
+An army spokesperson said enlistment would be voluntary.
+Sudan's existing armed forces law says, however, that retired soldiers remain as reservists, eligible for compulsory re-enlistment.
+That does not include those who only did Sudan's mandatory two-year military service.
+Saudi Arabia and the United states said the warring sides were complying better with a ceasefire that the two countries had brokered and are monitoring, despite reports of sporadic fighting in Khartoum and elsewhere.

 The army and paramilitary Rapid Support Forces (RSF) began a seven-day truce on Monday intended to allow access to aid and services after battles since mid-April that have killed hundreds and created a refugee crisis.
 Despite a drop in fighting, there have still been reports throughout the week of clashes, artillery fire and air strikes.